 - Q What complications are associated with miscarriage?

-- Q How best can I support someone who has had a miscarriage?
+- Q Can I get pregnant after I've had a miscarriage?